arashnm80/arashnm80.github.io/handbook/refuse-or-accept.md

-I defy to be only alive like a pig.
+I defy to be only alive.
 I'm gonna

 - **Leave**